dhurlburtusa/shortcuts/svg/svg-notes.md

 Authors should always provide a `title` child element to the outermost `svg` element within a stand-alone SVG document.

+**use**

+The `use` element references another element and indicates that the graphical contents of that element is included/drawn at that given point in the document.

+The `use` element has optional attributes `x`, `y`, `width`, and `height` to define the rectangular region within the current coordinate system.

+The SVG DOM will have a `use` element as opposed to the graphical elements the `use` element references.

+The referenced element inherits properties from the `use` element and the `use` element's ancestors.
+An instance of a referenced element does not inherit properties from the referenced element's original parents.

 ### Container Elements

 Container elements are those elements which can have graphics elements and other